When you want a pub-style Fish & Chips dinner at home, grab your air fryer and this recipe. You'll think you are eating at the pub!

-I used a 7.9" canning rack to create the double layer so I could cook both the fries and the fish at the same time.
+I used a (affiliate link)7.9" canning rack to create the double layer so I could cook both the fries and the fish at the same time.
 You can also use a small trivet if it fits in the air fryer basket.

 If you don't have the canning rack, you can still make a single portion of fish of chips in the basket by following the same instructions, just push the fries to the side and put your fish directly in the basket.